Piotr Damasiewicz

-Piotr Damasiewicz (born April 11, 1980), also known as Damaś, is a Polish composer, vocalist and multi-instrumentalist.
+Piotr Damasiewicz (born 11 April 1980), also known as Damaś, is a Polish composer, vocalist and multi-instrumentalist.
 His instruments include the trumpet, double bass and piano.
 He studied music in Wrocław, Bydgoszcz and Katowice.

 Early life and education

 Damasiewicz was born on 11 April 1980 in Wrocław, Poland.
-He would pursue his studies in Wrocław (Wrocław Academy of Music), Bydgoszcz (Feliks Nowowiejski Music Academy), and Katowice (Karol Szymanowski Academy of Music).
-Later, he would establish the Music According To Art Association (MATA), which supports artists pursuing alternative forms of expression.
+He pursued his studies in Wrocław (Wrocław Academy of Music), Bydgoszcz (Feliks Nowowiejski Music Academy), and Katowice (Karol Szymanowski Academy of Music).
+He later established the Music According To Art Association (MATA), which supports artists pursuing alternative forms of expression.

 Career and compositional works

-Damasiewicz has been a member of the bands Power of The Horns, Mnemotaxis and Into the Roots.
+Damasiewicz has formed the bands: Power of the Horns, Mnemotaksja and Into The Roots.
+L.A.S.
+Collective, and also as a coolider: Hangar Musics with Emilio Gordoa, Damasiewicz - Wójcik duo, Damasiewicz- Miguła Duo.
 He has composed orchestral, solo, and chamber works.

 His compositional repertoire draws on classical music influences such as Gregorian chant and choral works.
 Furthermore, he incorporates elements of jazz, 20th-century classical music, ethnic music, and European improvised music into his compositions.